AdguardTeam/KnowledgeBase/docs/adguard-for-windows/features/extensions.md

 This is a custom extension designed to fight the technique of re-inserting blocked ads — the so-called ad blocker circumvention/ad reinjection.
 Both are advanced anti-ad blocker methods that continue to rise in popularity among advertisers.

-AdGuard Extra is essentially a mini-program that changes the way pages work in such a way that it becomes much more difficult for sites to use the above-mentioned methods to bypass blockers.
+AdGuard Extra is essentially a miniprogram that changes the way pages work in such a way that it becomes much more difficult for sites to use the above-mentioned methods to bypass blockers.

 **AdGuard Popup Blocker**